COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 ### 3.6 ML Potentials

-Category `_ml_potential_[]`: Subgroup for CSP Structure Ranking methods that use machine learning potentials methods.
+Category `_ml_potential.[]`: Subgroup for CSP Structure Ranking methods that use machine learning potentials methods.
 For
 these fields to be used, the `_compchem.method` should be set to "ML Potentials".